 Traditional Balkan Food – 28 Balkan Dishes You Need to Try

 The Balkans are a group of countries wholly or partially belonging to the Balkan Peninsula, a geographic area in Southeast Europe named after the Balkan Mountains that stretch all the way through Bulgaria to the Black Sea coast.

 It is hotly debated which countries constitute the Balkans, and whether they should be defined by their geography, politics or culture, but historians generally state that the Balkan countries are comprised of Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Kosovo, Montenegro, North Macedonia, Romania, Serbia and Slovenia, with some people considering Turkey a Balkan country as well.

-It is certainly true that Balkan food is very heavy on the meat, but you would be sorely mistaken if you thought that Balkan cuisine didn’t have anything else to offer.
+It is certainly true that Balkan food is very heavy on the meat, but you would be sorely mistaken if you thought that Balkan dishes don’t have anything else to offer.

 Due to the Balkans’ long history of foreign rule and internal power struggles, Balkan cuisine is a unique blend of European and Western Asian influences, taking elements from both to create a hearty, filling and delicious type of comfort food that mostly originates from Ottoman cuisine.

 In fact, we have the Ottoman rule to thank for the Balkan love of pork – the confrontation with Muslim Turkish invaders led to Balkan people wanting to preserve their traditions and identities, and eating meat that the Turks were not allowed to touch was a way of doing this.